stevetab03/ARCM/README.md

 The slope factor time series is not stationary in the classical sense.
 Its distributional properties — mean, variance, autocorrelation structure — shift discretely as monetary policy regime changes.
-ARC identifies these latent regime transitions using an unsupervised probabilistic approach that requires no manual labeling of Fed cycle dates.
+ARCM identifies these latent regime transitions using an unsupervised probabilistic approach that requires no manual labeling of Fed cycle dates.